Institute of International Peace Leaders

 He shows them how to make their own meal and daily living skills at any given chance between his school and extracurricular life.

-1. Zaib’sextracurricular actives are playing 2 instruments: Piano and Guitar and
+Zaib’s extracurricular actives are playing 2 instruments: Piano and Guitar and favorite sport is Basketball.

-4. Zaib has made many appearances in local news for his battle and equity voice and has a prominent face with local politicians including speaking himself at the General assembly as recent as January 2021
+Zaib has made many appearances in local news for his battle and equity voice and has a prominent face with local politicians including speaking himself at the General assembly as needed.

-1. In2018, Zaib’s higher skills and need of an individualized program for other students like.
-He was also, a part of the collaboration to develop the program in partners with “Go High Corp” and “VCU” Virginia Commonwealth University.
-The research and evidenced based program, intended to provide an “end to end” approach to fulllfil life of individuals with unique needs, as an individualized development program with professionals, and not a cookie cutter approach for people with disability to limit them more systematically.
-Zaib’s voice for his rights were the inspiration to initiate the framework to such program, though it will take further research to fullfil the need of a full functioning curriculum and settings.
+In2018, Zaib’s higher skills and need of an individualized program for other students like.
+A part of the collaboration to develop the program in partners with “Go High Corp” and “VCU” Virginia Commonwealth University.
+The research and evidenced, intended to provide an “end to end” approach to fulfil life of individuals with unique needs, as an individualized development program, and not a cookie cutter approach for people with disability to limit them more systematically.
+Zaib’s voice for his rights were the inspiration to initiate the framework to such program, though it will take further research to fulfil the need of a full functioning curriculum and settings.

 In the year 2016-2017 Served as a Democrat Diversified Youth Caucus

-Shahzaib Lakhani’s Journey from” Raising Zaiby Baby” Achievements to “Educating Zaiby” now turning into “Justice for Zaib” allowed Zaib to speak for many students who are suffering without having to speak up for themselves and has become a legislative moment in Virginia through bill SB1288 currently passed General Assembly, passed in both House of legislators and now going through the final drafting to become an official law here in VA, that would protect students with only a meaningful and evidenced based educational process and prepare them for college and post-secondary education and not just an attendance certificate of breathing in school of becoming more vulnerable day by day.
-The Law would also be named after two students; Lee-Lakhani Law.
-Zaib’s advocacy now seeks not just for the student with special needs, but also for students with colors.
-A diversified approach.
+Shahzaib Lakhani’s Journey has become a legislative moment in Virginia through bill SB1288 currently passed General Assembly, passed in both House of legislators and now going through the final drafting to become an official law here in VA, that would protect students with only a meaningful and evidenced based educational process and prepare them for college and post-secondary education and not just an attendance certificate of breathing in school of becoming more vulnerable day by day.

 As Zaib continues, we hope that he can find your support to grow his voice even stronger and develop a better world for all who are fighting their educational and human rights, but still unheard.